 &lt;sup>7 Healthbridge (Pty) Ltd and Digital Healthcare Solutions (Pty) Ltd (CT) 41/AM/Jun02, page 7.

-&lt;sup>8 See, for example, Anglo South Africa Capital (Pty) Ltd and Others v Industrial Development Corporation of South Africa (CAC) 26/CAC/Dec02, paragraph 28.
+See, for example, Anglo South Africa Capital (Pty) Ltd and Others v Industrial Development Corporation of South Africa (CAC) 26/CAC/Dec02, paragraph 28.

-- [34] The Commission addressed the concerns raised by Saicom in its supplementary report and also engaged with various players in the on-biller and call centre market segments regarding any potential competition concerns resulting from the proposed transactions. - [35] Saicom did not show any theory of harm other than those already investigated by the Commission and also did not show that it had useful additional information about the effects of the proposed transaction which could assist the Tribunal, given the Commission's supplementary report which dealt specifically with Saicom's concerns, as well as the views of on-billers and call centres about the proposed transaction(s).
-More specifically, we were not persuaded that Saicom could make a meaningful contribution to the counterfactual debate.
-The Commission fully investigated this matter, analysed the merging parties' strategic documents, and reached the conclusion that the relevant counterfactual was that Altech Autopage would exit the market. - [36] In summary, Saicom did not put up convincing evidence that it, through a full intervention, would make a significant contribution to the Tribunal process in the adjudication of the matters in question.
+- In summary, Saicom did not put up convincing evidence that it, through a full intervention, would make a significant contribution to the Tribunal process in the adjudication of the matters in question.
 We further had to consider the prejudice that the merging parties would suffer if the merger hearings were postponed further, given that the hearings of the proposed transactions were already delayed by two months.
 Mr Wattrus of Altech Autopage spoke to the prejudice should the proposed transactions be delayed further.
 We furthermore also took into consideration the effect that a further postponement would have on the large number of employees affected by the proposed transactions.
-The merging parties gave certain undertakings/commitments to mitigate the negative employments effects which gave the affected employees some certainty about their future. - [37] Based on the above, we denied Saicom formal intervention but, as stated, gave it limited participation rights to make (further) oral submissions at the hearing(s) of the proposed transactions. - [38] We next deal with the competition assessment of the proposed transaction and the public interest effects.
+The merging parties gave certain undertakings/commitments to mitigate the negative employments effects which gave the affected employees some certainty about their future. - [38] Based on the above, we denied Saicom formal intervention but, as stated, gave it limited participation rights to make (further) oral submissions at the hearing(s) of the proposed transactions. - [39] We next deal with the competition assessment of the proposed transaction and the public interest effects.